 As with everything, both scaling methods have advantages and disadvantages.
 Both approaches differ, particularly in code and hardware.
 Vertical scaling does not involve a code change and is much easier to execute than horizontal scaling.
 The operations are easier to manage, and the data centers on one node.

-This centralized node allows you to run the operations across multiple devices.
-In addition, the expenses are reduced in vertical scaling as your infrastructure footprint isn’t increased.
+This centralized node allows you to run operations across multiple devices.
+In addition, vertical scaling reduces expenses as your infrastructure footprint doesn’t increase.
 This boils down to the company not dedicating extra monetary resources to power consumption and cooling units.
 Additionally, managing the network from the nodal device is more straightforward and better from the control point.

 The disadvantage of vertical scaling is that your hardware can only expand up to a specific limit.
 Though one can always boost the hardware on certain aspects, the scope to expand it holistically narrows down significantly.
 Also, one would have to shut down the required devices whenever they are scaling up, resulting in downtime.
 Additionally, the nodal device has to be taken care of, as unexpected downtimes from that device would stunt productivity.

-Horizontal scaling scores well in these aspects as one adds additional devices to consume the existing power.
-No downtime is involved; you can choose how many devices you choose.
-The nodal control mechanism doesn’t exist in this scaling approach, which betters resilience.
+Horizontal scaling scores well on these aspects.
+One just adds additional devices to consume the existing power.
+There is no downtime involved, and you can choose how many devices you choose.
+Additionally, the nodal control mechanism doesn’t exist in this scaling approach, which betters resilience.
 However, it runs aground on the data aspect.
 The data must be partitioned into multiple units due to multiple devices.
 This partition also complicates data sharing and processing.

 Deciding Factors

-With both approaches scoring better than the other, a few crucial aspects help you decide which one to take.
+With both approaches scoring over each other, it boils down to a few crucial aspects that help you decide which one to take.

 Costs Involved